vsundar95/BeginnerRust/README.md

 am giving the absolute path of python3 which is /usr/bin/python3 to fix any alias issues.
 As for the unsafe command, I am using from_utf8_lossy function to convert the output from bytes to utf8-string.

+The function String::from_utf8_lossy converts a slice of bytes to a string including invalid characters.
+This will replace any invalid UTF-8 sequences with a ? character.
+Therefore, the return output needs to be a valid UTF-8 string.